Ion wind

-Ion wind, ionic wind, corona wind or electric wind is the airflow induced by electrostatic forces linked to corona discharge arising at the tips of some sharp conductors (such as points or blades) subjected to high voltage relative to ground.
+Ion wind, ionic wind, corona wind or electric wind is the airflow of charged particles induced by electrostatic forces linked to corona discharge arising at the tips of some sharp conductors (such as points or blades) subjected to high voltage relative to ground.
 Ion wind is an electrohydrodynamic phenomenon.
 Ion wind generators can also be considered electrohydrodynamic thrusters.

 The term "ionic wind" is considered a misnomer due to misconceptions that only positive and negative ions were primarily involved in the phenomenon.
-A 2018 study found that electrons play a larger role than the negative ions during the negative voltage period.
+A 2018 study found that electrons play a larger role than negative ions during the negative voltage period.
 As a result, the term "electric wind" has been suggested as a more accurate terminology.

-This phenomenon is now used in an MIT ionic wind plane, the first solid state plane, developed in 2018.
+This phenomenon is now used in an MIT ionic wind plane, the first solid-state plane, developed in 2018.

 History

 B. Wilson in 1750 demonstrated the recoil force associated to the same corona discharge and precursor to the ion thruster was the corona discharge pinwheel.
-The corona discharge from the freely rotating pinwheel arm with ends bent to sharp points gives the air a space charge which repels the point because the polarity is the same for the point and the air.
+The corona discharge from the freely rotating pinwheel arm with ends bent to sharp points gives the air a space charge, which repels the point because the polarity is the same for the point and the air.

 Francis Hauksbee, curator of instruments for the Royal Society of London, made the earliest report of electric wind in 1709.
 Myron Robinson completed an extensive bibliography and literature review during the 1950s resurgence of interest in the phenomena.

-In 2018, researchers from South Korea and Slovenia used Schlieren photography to experimentally determine that electrons, in addition to ions, play an important role in generating ionic wind.
-The study was the first to provide direct evidence that the electrohydrodynamic force responsible for the ionic wind is caused by a charged particle drag that occur as the electrons and ions push the neutral particles away.
+In 2018, researchers from South Korea and Slovenia used Schlieren photography to experimentally determine that electrons and ions play an important role in generating ionic wind.
+The study was the first to provide direct evidence that the electrohydrodynamic force responsible for the ionic wind is caused by a charged particle drag that occurs as the electrons and ions push the neutral particles away.

 In 2018, a team of MIT researchers built and successfully flew the first-ever prototype plane propelled by ionic wind, MIT EAD Airframe Version 2.